anjalirai530/InstagramAutomation/README.md

 # Instagram_Automation
-Using  puppeteer and nodejs for automation on the famous Instagram application for liking posts from a particular page.
+Using  puppeteer and NodeJS  for automation on the famous Instagram application for liking posts from a particular page.